This feature is part of The Masterminds

 He could have easily been 20 minutes late, but you would never have known, his expression remaining distinctively phlegmatic as he unearthed yet another cigarette from his coat pocket.
 His wavy black hair, sideburns and striking blue eyes were not a deceptive design to most, though.
 Those inside football knew him as a metaphysical presence; he didn’t possess a towering physical presence, but he communicated with his players, not through overt remonstrations, but radical and reasoned thought.
 He was football as a thinker, a part-romantic and a tactical scholar who believed, inherently, in football being played with an attacking emphasis.

 It just so happened to work for him, too.
 Menotti became the first man to deliver the World Cup to Argentina and he did it playing attractive, attacking football.
 Four years after being humbled and hammered by the Dutch, Menotti’s Argentina stood on top of the world, defeating their tormentors from ’74 in Buenos Aires.
 In four years, Menotti had taken Argentina from despairing depths to sitting pretty once again, looking down on the rest and restoring a belief that they genuinely belonged in the middle of the Estadio Monumental hoisting the Jules Rimet trophy aloft, not catching an early plane home after being steamrolled by a vastly superior European rival.

-Menotti did not emerge from nowhere.
-He had been a revered and influential coach in home country for several years before accepting the national team job, and had an unadorned playing career before retiring in 1969.
+Menotti didn’t emerge from nowhere.
+He had been a revered and influential coach in his home country for several years before accepting the national team job, and had an unadorned playing career before retiring in 1969.

 Led by Pelé, who Menotti considered to be the greatest player of all time, Brazil established an envious blueprint of how football should be played in Mexico, culminating with that masterclass of a performance in the final, defeating Italy 4-1 – and it struck a chord with Menotti who, like so many, believed this is where his country should have been.